Top Data Analytics Technology Trends 2021

 Some areas where quantum computing can be used to design highly efficient use cases are: solving complex logistics optimization problems, sales forecasting, air traffic control, drug simulations and personalized medications, financial risk optimizations, hyper-targeted marketing among others.

 Quantum computing carries enormous potential at solving highly complex business problems that are difficult with current data analytics technologies.
-It can add massive competitive advantages to businesses who are early adopters and able to implement it well.
+It can add massive competitive advantages to businesses that are early adopters and able to implement it well.
 Companies like Honeywell, Splunk, AWS, Microsoft, Google are already pioneering pilot programs around quantum computing applications for businesses.

 Blockchain for Analytics